Optimal operating parameters for next-generation xenon gas time projection chambers: Results

 \section{Results}

 This section presents the overall acceptance factor and rates.
-We start with showing how the acceptance factors and rates change from events depositing energy in a 2.3 -- 2.6 MeV energy window to the final selection for an enriched detector scanning the diffusion amount and pressure at a fixed energy resolution of 0.75\% FWHM.
-Following this, the total rates are shown as a function of energy resolution for different assumed detector technologies.
+We start with illustrating how the acceptance factors and rates change, first from events depositing energy in a 2.3 -- 2.6 MeV energy window, then by applying a cut assuming a fixed energy resolution of 0.75\% FWHM.
+The energy resolution cut applied is the same as described in Sec.~\ref{sec:Reconstruction}, which introduces an 18\% loss in signal efficiency.
+The 0.75\% FWHM energy resolution was chosen to show the acceptance and rate dependencies for one given energy resolution value.
+Finally, topological selection is applied assuming an enriched detector scanning three diffusion amounts across each pressure.
+The total rates are then also shown as a function of all energy resolutions and for different assumed detector technologies.